rist-ro/rl-introduction-notes/sutton_rl.md

 #### Policy parametrization for continuous actions

 Parameterizing policies to account for continuous actions amount to simply changing the distribution they output.
-Instead of using a softmax distribution with parameterized preferences we can instead **parameterize the mean and variance of a normal distribution**.
+Instead of using a softmax distribution with parameterized preferences, we can instead **parameterize the mean and variance of a normal distribution**.
 $$
 \pi(a|s, \theta) \triangleq \frac{1}{\sigma(s, \theta) \sqrt{2\pi}} \exp \left(-\frac{(a - \mu(s, \theta))^2}{2 \sigma (s, \theta) ^2}\right)
 $$